 Why is PDF/A important for SharePoint implementations?

-Rarely has any other platform become as widespread across organizations as SharePoint.
-Yet SharePoint is no final product, but rather an application platform to host DMS systems and customer specific solutions.
+There is hardly another platform in organizations that has become as widespread as SharePoint.
+SharePoint Server is not a final product, but an application platform on top of which DMS systems such as windream and customer specific solutions are build up.

 The importance of the document format itself can easily be overlooked in view of the commendable improvements in productivity, collaboration and seamless application integration SharePoint provides.
 Yet, does the intuitive reflex to obtain everything from one manufacturer solve all problems?